Federal Direct Loans

 Direct PLUS Loans are an option to bridge the gap between the cost of attendance and our financial aid package.
 Direct PLUS Loans are for either parents or step-parents of undergraduate students, and graduate students borrowing on their own.
 Borrowers must be US citizens or an eligible non-citizen, by federal definition.
 Loan approval is subject to credit criteria established by the US Department of Education.
 A credit report will be obtained from a national credit bureau once you submit a request for approval.

-- Evidence within the last five years of bankruptcy, default, foreclosure, repossession, tax lien, wage garnishment or write-off of Title IV student loan debt
+- Evidence within the last five years of bankruptcy, discharge, default, foreclosure, repossession, tax lien, or wage garnishment;

 - Borrowing Limits - Eligibility is determined by the cost of attendance less financial aid.